Will You Be Watching? Roddy Ricch, The Weeknd, And More Stars Set To Perform At The 2020 MTV VMAs

 According to reports from Complex on Tuesday, Roddy Ricch and The Weeknd have just joined the list of performers set to take the stage at this year’s show.
 Maluma and CNCO were also announced as new additions to the performance lineup, which already includes Doja Cat, J Balvin, and BTS.

+Last week, People reported that Keke Palmer was confirmed to be the host of this year’s awards show.
+In a statement, Bruce Gillmer, President of Music, Music Talent, Programming & Events for ViacomCBS Media Networks, said:

+“We’re thrilled to have the multi-talented Keke Palmer as this year’s VMAs host.
+Keke is an energetic force and a quadruple threat with unmatched comedic wit who will make this year’s show truly unforgettable.”
-Lady Gaga, Ariana Grande, Justin Bieber, Taylor Swift, Post Malone, Megan Thee Stallion, Dua Lipa, Future, Drake, Eminem, and Juice WRLD are also nominated in various categories this year.

-Tune into MTV for the VMAs on August 30 at 8pm ET/PT.
+Lady Gaga, Ariana Grande, Justin Bieber, Taylor Swift, Post Malone, Megan Thee Stallion, Dua Lipa, Future, Drake, Eminem, and Juice WRLD are also nominated in various categories this year.into MTV for the VMAs on August 30 at 8pm ET/PT.

 Comments